matplotlib/matplotlib/galleries/users_explain/axes/index.rst

 Matplotlib `~.axes.Axes` are the gateway to creating your data visualizations.
 Once an Axes is placed on a figure there are many methods that can be used to add data to the Axes.
-An Axes typically has a pair of :doc:`Axis <../axis/index>` Artists that define the data co-ordinate system, and include methods to add annotations like x- and y-labels, titles, and legends.
+An Axes typically has a pair of :doc:`Axis <../axis/index>` Artists that define the data coordinate system, and include methods to add annotations like x- and y-labels, titles, and legends.

 .. _anatomy_local: